Ry-ot/Ryot/crates/ryot_pathfinder/README.md

 ### Experimenting with Advanced Scenarios

-As you grow more comfortable, explore more complex examples like stress tests or integration with tile-based systems:
+As you grow more comfortable, explore more complex examples:

-- **Tiled***: Utilizes the `ryot_tiled` feature to perform pathfinding on a tiled map, using TilePosition and Flags.
+- **Simulation**: Small simulation of multiple actors navigating through multiple obstacles in a grid-based environment.
-- **Stress Test***: Evaluates the pathfinder's performance under high load conditions.
+- **Stress Test**: Evaluates the pathfinder's performance under high load conditions.

-Those examples require the `"ryot_tiled"` feature to be enabled.

 ### Building Your Own Scenarios